procoder10711/random-generation/README.md

-# random-generation
+# Random-generation
 Testing with random numbers
+Using Python libraries to test random number generation and functionalities of random numbers.